 GPIO #0, which does not have an internal pullup, and is also connected a red LED.
 This pin is used by the ESP8266 to determine when to boot into the bootloader.
 If the pin is held low during power-up it will start bootloading!
-That said, you can always use it as an output, and blink the red LED.
+That said, you can always use it as an output, and blink the red LED - note the LED is reverse wired so setting the pin LOW will turn the LED on.